Today, we will answer the question – when is hacking illegal and legal?

 When Is Hacking Legal?

-The White Hat Hackers are those hackers who look for backdoors in the software when they are legally permitted to do so.
+The White Hat Hackers are those hackers who look for backdoors in software when they are legally permitted to do so.

 There are many types of ethical hacking.
 A few of them are